hironics/clib_examples/README.md

 ####math
 ####miscellaneous
+**Not a header**
+The directory includes some examples of special notes of C language.
+* preprocess
+* escape
+* trigraph
 ####setjmp
 **Non local jumps**
 The tools provided through this header file allow the programmer to bypass the normal function call and return discipline, by providing the means to perform jumps preserving the calling environment.